Northland health workers unable to strike after Employment Court ruling

 However, the union planned to press ahead with the strikes in all other regions.

 Until late last night when the Employment Court released its interim decision.
-The court upheld an injunction against the strike action urgently filed by the DHBs on Tuesday.
+The court upheld an injunction against the strike action that was urgently filed by the DHBs on Tuesday.

 Union organiser Will Matthews said it is unacceptable that DHBs did not speak with the union about cancelling the strikes and instead went straight to the courts.